 Every vet is trained to recognize the symptoms of a torn CCL, and they can quickly perform what is called the “drawer test.”

-In almost all cases, this can be done without sedation or really any visible signs of pain at all.
+In almost all cases, this can be done without sedation or any visible signs of pain.
 In extreme cases, sedation may be required.

 To perform the test, the vet will hold the top of your dog’s leg still (the femur) while manipulating the bottom of the leg (tibia and fibula).